 We enter into confidentiality and invention assignment agreements with our employees and consultants and enter into confidentiality agreements with other third parties, including suppliers and other partners.
 However, we cannot guarantee that we have entered into such agreements with each party that has or may have had access to our proprietary information, know-how, and trade secrets or may have developed intellectual property on our behalf.
-Moreover, no assurance can be given that these agreements will be effective in controlling access to our proprietary information or the distribution, use, misuse, misappropriation, reverse engineering, or disclosure of our proprietary information, know-how, and trade secrets.
+Moreover, no assurance can be given that these agreements will be effective in controlling access to our proprietary information, use, misuse, misappropriation, reverse engineering, or disclosure of our proprietary information, know-how, and trade secrets.
 These agreements may not be self-executing or they may be breached, and we may not have adequate remedies for any such breach.
 Additionally, we may be subject to claims that our employees misappropriated relevant rights from their previous employers.
 Further, these agreements may not prevent our competitors from independently developing technologies that are substantially equivalent or superior to our offerings and capabilities.

 In order to protect our intellectual property rights, we may be required to spend significant resources to monitor and protect our intellectual property rights.
 Litigation may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
 Litigation brought to protect and enforce our intellectual property rights could be costly, time-consuming, and distracting to management, and could result in the impairment or loss of portions of our intellectual property.
 Further, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims, and countersuits attacking the validity and enforceability of our intellectual property rights, and if such defenses, counterclaims, or countersuits are successful, we could lose valuable intellectual property rights.
-Our inability to protect our intellectual property against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our offerings and capabilities, impair the functionality of our offerings and capabilities, delay introductions of new offerings, or injure our reputation.
+Our inability to protect our intellectual property against unauthorized copying or use, as well as any costly litigation or diversion of our offerings and capabilities, delay introductions of new offerings, or injure our reputation.